cristianadam/except/README.md

 Note
 ----

-Since this code was for testing purposes, one should not use it as it is in production.
-Make sure you select only the exeptions you can handle (null pointer, division by zero) and for the rest just call std::abort.
+Since this code was done for testing purposes, you should not use it as it is in production.
+Make sure to select only the exeptions you can handle (null pointer, division by zero), and for the rest just call std::abort.

-One should be careful in allocating in POSIX signals, std::ostringstream will allocate memory.
+Also you should be careful about allocations in POSIX signals, std::ostringstream will allocate memory.
+See the list of POSIX [async-sygnal-safe](http://pubs.opengroup.org/onlinepubs/9699919799/functions/V2_chap02.html#tag_15_04) functions.